 Why should you measure total dissolved solids?

-- Filter maintenance: Water filtration systems are a great solution to total dissolved solids, but they do not last forever.
-Routine testing for TDS can provide assurance that your filter is working properly.
+Water filtration systems are a great solution to reduce total dissolved solids but are subject to normal wear and tear.
+Routine testing for TDS can provide assurance that your filter system is working properly and can alert you when maintenance is required.

-- Plumbing and appliances: Water that contains high levels of dissolved calcium and magnesium can cause high TDS levels and hard water.
-Hard water collects in pipes and forms scale and buildup, which result in costly replacement for pipes and reduce the life of your appliances.
+Water that contains high levels of dissolved calcium and magnesium is hard water and can result in high TDS levels.
+When calcium and magnesium salts dissolve, they collect in pipes and form scale buildup, which results in costly pipe replacements and shortens the lives of your appliances.
+A water softener is recommended to filter calcium and magnesium and can prevent scale buildup.

-- Cleaning: If your dishes have water spots no matter how well you clean them, if your clothes fade in the wash, and if you have buildup in your sinks, tubs, and faucets, then it may be time to test your water for total dissolved solids.
+If your dishes have water spots no matter how well you clean them, your clothes fade in the wash, and you have buildup in your sinks, your cleaning woes may be caused by high levels of total dissolved solids.
+A water softener or other filtration system could decrease the TDS level and make cleaning much more efficient.

 Health effects of high TDS in drinking water